guilatrova/lambda-pr-checks/README.md

 # Coverage and Quality

-It's an integration to validade quality (linters) and tests coverage.
+It's an integration to validate quality (linters) and tests coverage.
 It works in two phases:

 1. [Generate reports](#Generate-Reports)
 2. [Assess reports](#Assess-Reports)